The Highwomen (album): Content

 Track five, "My Name Can't Be Mama", was written by Carlile, Morris, and Shires.
 It is an inclusive song about motherhood and parenting.
 The three women in the song all have their own definition of being a mother and each have their own reason for needing a break.
 For Carlile, it's a hard morning after a night of no sleep; for Shires, it's trying to find a career; and for Morris, it's a break from society's expectation to have children by a certain age (with an allusion to Carlile's "The Mother").
-"If She Ever Leaves Me", the album's sixth track, was written by band member Amanda Shires with her husband Jason Isbell and Chris Thompkins.
+"If She Ever Leaves Me", the album's sixth track, was written by band member Amanda Shires with her husband Jason Isbell and Chris Tompkins.
 Isbell said that he came up with the idea while exercising and realized that if Carlile sang it they could have a singular "gay country song" moment.
 Rolling Stone called it "a love song that transcends sexuality while not ignoring it."

 Track seven, "Old Soul", penned by Morris with Luke Dick and Laura Veltz, is an intimate look at the burdens of having to grow up too fast.
 The eighth track, "Don't Call Me", written by Shires and Peter Levin, is a reminder to not pick up the phone the next time an ex calls.
 "My Only Child", the album's ninth track, was written by members Hemby and Shires with Miranda Lambert.
 It is about the love a mother has for her child and her disappointment that her family ended up smaller than she had once dreamed it would.
 The album's tenth track, "Heaven Is a Honky Tonk", was written by members Carlile and Hemby with Ray LaMontagne, and features Sheryl Crow and background vocals by Yola.
 Track eleven, "Cocktail and a Song", is a solo composition from Shires about mortality and life's inevitabilities.
 The album closes with "The Wheels of Laredo", a song written by Carlile with Tim and Phil Hanseroth for Tanya Tucker's 2019 album, While I'm Livin'.